top itsm software 2026

 Best for: Organizations that need unified IT asset management, endpoint security, and service management from a single vendor.

 Ivanti has built a wide IT automation platform under the Ivanti Neurons brand, combining ITSM, ITAM, endpoint management, and security operations.
-For CIOs and CISOs managing the intersection of IT service delivery and cybersecurity posture, that breadth in a single platform is attractive.
+For CIOs and CISOs managing the intersection of IT service delivery and cybersecurity posture, that breadth is attractive.

-For IT teams running Ivanti Neurons for ITSM, there is a purpose-built, co-branded solution worth knowing: Ivanti Neurons for Service Mapping, a Virima-powered, Ivanti-branded product offered and supported directly through Ivanti.
+For IT teams running Ivanti Neurons for ITSM, there is a purpose-built, co-branded solution: Ivanti Neurons for Service Mapping, a Virima-powered, Ivanti-branded product offered and supported directly through Ivanti.
 It delivers high-frequency data center and cloud discovery, ViVID™ service mapping, and a library of discovery blueprints that map to Ivanti CMDB objects.
-It is Ivanti-offered, Ivanti-supported, and built on Virima’s discovery engine.

 Xurrent (formerly 4me) is built around simplicity and scalability.
-Its architecture supports multi-team, multi-provider service management, including outsourced IT and managed service environments, with strong SLA tracking, service catalog management, and cross-domain service delivery.
+Its architecture supports multi-team, multi-provider service management with strong SLA tracking, service catalog management, and cross-domain service delivery.

 Virima integrates with Xurrent to add the discovery and CMDB accuracy layer that turns Xurrent’s service workflows into decisions backed by current discovery data.
 The integration is available through the Xurrent App Store via Streamline Partners.

-Best for: Organizations that prioritize simplicity, continuous improvement, and service management beyond IT.
+Best for: Organizations that prioritize simplicity and service management beyond IT.

-Hornbill is built around one principle: simplicity.
-The platform is 100% codeless, delivers weekly feature upgrades without downtime or disruptive release cycles, and serves not just IT but also HR, Finance, and other service functions.
+Hornbill is built around simplicity.
+The platform is no-code, delivers weekly feature upgrades without downtime or disruptive release cycles, and serves not just IT but also HR, Finance, and other service functions.

-Virima sits well alongside Hornbill because both share a no-code design philosophy.
-Virima’s CMDB discovery and service mapping with Hornbill ITSM gives Hornbill users detailed asset insights, all visually accessible through ViVID.
+Virima’s CMDB discovery and service mapping alongside Hornbill ITSM gives Hornbill users detailed asset insights, all visually accessible through ViVID™.

-Ideal fit: Organizations that want enterprise service management spanning multiple business functions, with a strong preference for codeless tooling.
+Ideal fit: Organizations that want enterprise service management spanning multiple business functions, with a preference for no-code tooling.

 Best for: Higher education and government IT organizations managing both IT services and project delivery.